Ready

 Structural Analysis

 The Status Quo at 2 minutes (1% through the runtime) establishes Prem Kapoor is introduced as a carefree, happy-go-lucky bachelor living a comfortable life with his family, helping relatives elope and avoiding his own marriage..
-Of particular interest, this early placement immediately immerses viewers in the story world.
+The analysis reveals that this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 17 minutes when Prem meets Sanjana for the first time and is immediately smitten.
 She's different from anyone he's encountered, sparking his interest beyond his usual casual approach..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 At 69 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Structural examination shows that this crucial beat Sanjana falls in love with Prem/Raju and accepts him, appearing as a victory.
+Significantly, this crucial beat Sanjana falls in love with Prem/Raju and accepts him, appearing as a victory.
 However, the stakes raise as maintaining the lie becomes more complex with both families now involved., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 113 minutes initiates the final act resolution at 80% of the runtime.
 Prem gains new resolve and decides to fight for Sanjana openly and honestly, no more deception.
 He synthesizes his charm with genuine commitment, ready to face both families truthfully., demonstrating the transformation achieved throughout the journey.